cwilliams145/nmos-authorization/index.md

 ### What does it do?

-- Allows an API server to accept or reject requests depending on what a client is authorised to do
+- Allows an API server to accept or reject requests depending on what a client is authorized to do

 ### Why does it matter?